-Latvia: Food & Drink
+Latvia Food & Drink

 The cuisine of Latvia tends to be healthy and hearty and, like many European countries, it has been influenced by its neighbouring nations.
 Meat is a regular part of most meals in Latvia including game like beaver, deer, boar, and duck.
 However, the most commonly used meat is pork.
 Potatoes are another mainstay in Latvia and accompany nearly all Latvian dishes in some form or another.
-With its Baltic Sea coastline, it is not surprising the fish is a big part of the country’s diet.
+With its Baltic Sea coastline, it is not surprising that fish is a big part of the country’s diet.
 Many consider smoked fish to be a delicacy here.
 Finally, Latvia is a great producer of milk products and one should not miss the opportunity to taste some fresh cheese when they visit.
 While Latvian food is quite traditional, Riga, the capital city, hosts a great deal of international cuisine.

 Popular dishes include:

 Grey Peas with Bacon: This is one of the most traditional hot dishes found in Latvia.
 This dish contains grey peas that have been boiled and then fried with bacon.
-It can be served with sour cream and can either be a snack or also a main meal.
+It can be served with sour cream and can either be a snack or also the main meal.